 ONUG Spring 2014 will be held in New York City, May 5-6.

 Editor’s note: In the second part of this series, read about necessary IoT network security efforts.

 About the author:

 Lane Patterson is on the ONUG Board of Directors.
 After serving in many roles in telecom and Internet companies, Patterson joined Equinix in 2000 and is currently our chief network architect.
-Prior to joining Equinix, Patterson was director of IP network management systems for Global Crossing Inc., where he supported a global IP backbone and first-generation content distribution centers.
-At Metropolitan Fiber Systems, he lead operations of mid-Atlantic Frame Relay, ATM and related data networking services, as well as the MAE-East Internet exchange point during the first wave of commercial ISP growth.
+Prior to joining Equinix, Patterson was director of IP network management systems for Global Crossing Inc., where he supported a global IP backbone and -generation content distribution centers.
+At Metropolitan Fiber Systems, he lead operations mid-Atlantic Frame Relay, ATM and related data networking services, as well as the MAE-East Internet exchange point during the wave commercial ISP growth.
 Patterson has a deep background in the technologies related to telecommunications, Internet routing and data center computing infrastructure.